hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/models/request_parameters.md

     pass

-# Example test demonstrating how LinkType would be used.
+# Example test demonStarting how LinkType would be used.
 def test_link_type_usage_example():
     """Tests a use case example for LinkType.""" link_type = LinkType.NORMAL